 Chili and Gumbo

-Black Bean, Sausage and Butternut Squash Chili (at right) – Sneak some nutrition into your Super Bowl chili by using this recipe that has black beans and butternut squash.
+Black bean, sausage and butternut squash chili – Sneak some nutrition into your Super Bowl chili by using this recipe that has black beans and butternut squash.
 Make it the day before the game so that the flavors all have time to meld together.
 Reheat on game day and serve with scallions, fresh avocado, and fresh cilantro as toppers.

-Seafood and Turkey Sausage Gumbo – A low-fat version of gumbo that uses turkey sausage instead of pork along with shrimp and catfish for this New Orleans classic.
-Check with Monterey Bay Aquarium’s Seafood Watch before you buy to make sure you’re making the most sustainable choices in your seafood.
+Seafood and turkey sausage gumbo – A low-fat version of gumbo that uses turkey sausage instead of pork along with shrimp and catfish for this New Orleans classic.

 What food will you be serving at (or taking to) the Super Bowl party this year?
 Let us know in the comments below.